Skip to content

 12. We can also add labels to other planes.
 To do so, select the "nuclei" layer and use the render plane manipulator to select a new plane.
 Then re-select the "Label" layer and paint as you did before.
 Remember that label value 1 is used for background and label value 1 is used for nuclei.

 13. Finally, we can train the random forest classifier.
 Open the napari-APOC semantic segmentation plugin: Plugins -> napari-accelerated-object-and-pixel-classification -> Semantic Segmentation.
-First, select the "nuclei" layer in the "Select images..." box.
-Then select the "Label" layer in the "ground truth" combobox.
-Finally, click the "Train" button.
+Note: for the other two widgets, you can click the middle, eye icon to hide them.
+First, select the "nuclei" layer in the "Select images (channels) used for training" box at the top.
+Then select the "Label" layer in the "Select ground truth annotation" combobox in the lower portion of the widget.
+Finally, click the "Train" button—we will leave the other parameters as defaults.
 When the training has completed, the result will be added as a new layer called "Result of PixelClassifier".
 Notice that it is hard to see the segmented nuclei because both the background and nuclei predictions are shown together.

 semantic segmentation segmentation result